 Skip to Content

-Dr. Lucas Carr, Assistant Professor, Health and Human Physiology/CLASDr.
-Carr is conducting a worksite wellness intervention focused on reducing occupational sedentary behavior at American College Testing (ACT) in Iowa City, which was funded by the Healthier Workforce Center of Excellence at the University of Iowa.
+Dr. Carr is conducting a worksite wellness intervention focused on reducing occupational sedentary behavior at American College Testing (ACT) in Iowa City, which was funded by the Healthier Workforce Center of Excellence at the University of Iowa.
 Dr. Carr, in conjunction with Dr. Sharon Tucker, is co-leading the development of a behavioral weight loss program for adolescent patients being treated at the University of Iowa Children’s Hospital Cardio Metabolic Clinic.
 The program is being funded by a Steadman Excellence Award and will provide internship opportunities for students in Health Promotion and Nursing.

-Dr. David Frisvold, Assistant Professor, Economics/TCBDr.
-Frisvold’s research agenda explores the role for government policies to reduce childhood obesity.
+Dr. Frisvold’s research agenda explores the role for government policies to reduce childhood obesity.
 His projects include examining the influence of the expansion of the School Breakfast Program, examining the influence of changes in the federal reimbursement rate on the nutritional content of school meals, understanding the influence of soft drink taxes, and determining the impact of physical education policies on childhood obesity.

-Dr. Ruth Grossmann, Associate Faculty, CONDr.
-Grossmann is collaborating with Dr. Charles Brenner, Co-Director of the OREI to identify novel biomarkers of nutritional interventions for obesity.
+Dr. Grossmann is collaborating with Dr. Charles Brenner, Co-Director of the OREI to identify novel biomarkers of nutritional interventions for obesity.
 These biomarkers would link mouse mechanistic studies with clinical outcomes in human subjects.
 Dr. Grossmann will use both global and targeted metabolomic methods to identify biomarkers of micronutrient status that may be used to personalize nutrition interventions.

-Dr. Helena Laroche, Assistant Professor, Internal Medicine/CCOMWith the sponsorship of the OREI leadership, Dr. Laroche is developing a research collaboration with Dr. Brian Wansink, a national prominent investigator from Cornell University (Ithaca) on eating behavior.
+With the sponsorship of the OREI leadership, Dr. Laroche is developing a research collaboration with Dr. Brian Wansink, a national prominent investigator from Cornell University (Ithaca) on eating behavior.
 The current focus of this collaboration is on a working partnership with the University of Iowa Dining Service (Jill Irvin, Director) as a test site for innovative research to enhance healthy eating behavior in college students.
-Dr. Laroche is also partnering with community-based organizations in Des Moines on a family-based intervention to prevent childhood obesity in low-income families where on adult is already obese.
+Dr. Laroche is also partnering with community-based organizations in Des Moines on a family-based intervention to prevent childhood obesity in low-income families where one adult is already obese.